 We recommend that you do not make any changes to already-existing products, offers, and subscriptions themselves inside the staging site.

 If you do change the products and offers themselves, it may result in chaos when the staging site turns live, since the purchase data may not be able to sync properly with the new information, leading to lost (or duplicate) orders and subscriptions… and very unhappy customers.

 This tutorial will walk you through the process of migrating new users and ongoing orders from a live site to a staging site, and back to live.

 This is not a way to copy one AccessAlly site’s user and order data to a new “blank” AccessAlly installation… because it does not carry over all of the settings, only the payments and users.

-This feature is really intended for identical copies of an AccessAlly site, with minor edits like to your theme or content – not to products.
+This feature is intended for identical copies of an AccessAlly site, with minor edits like to your theme or content – not to products.

-This first option inside the AccessAlly Developer tools will ensure that your AccessAlly plugin will only charge auto subscription payments if the site URL it’s installed on matches the URL you specify in the settings.
+This first option inside the AccessAlly Migration tools will ensure that your AccessAlly plugin will only charge auto subscription payments if the site URL it’s installed on matches the URL you specify in the settings.